Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

     **Deploying WordPress**

-    in this step, we make our Apache web server handle requests for WordPress.
+    In this step, we make our Apache web server handle requests for WordPress.
     We install the application dependencies needed for WordPress, we run the following command

     sudo amazon-linux-extras install -y mariadb10.5 php8.2